 Understanding the ABCs of Skin Cancer can help you determine what spots on your skin might be potentially cancerous.
 While it’s not a fool-proof method, it’s a great guideline to helping people understand some of the common characteristics of cancerous moles.

 We pride ourselves on producing high quality clothing that is as comfortable as it is protective.
-Unlike most other companies, all of our products are designed to block UV radiation and are certified at UPF 50+.
+Unlike most other companies, all of our products are designed to block UV radiation.
+For this, all of our apparel is certified at UPF 30 or better.
 We don’t claim to be dermatologists or skin care professionals, but aim to do everything we can to promote skin cancer awareness and safe skin health practices.
 With that in mind, we wanted to share one of the easy ways we’ve learned to check for potentially cancerous spots on the skin – The ABCs of Skin Cancer.

 Skin Cancer ABCs

 A: Asymmetry – Potentially cancerous moles are often asymmetrical with one half looking different than the other.
 This can be in shape or color.
 Pretend there is an invisible line down the middle and compare the two sides, healthy moles should be nearly identical.

 B: Border – If a mole has blurry or uneven edges, that’s a bad sign.
 The edges of an early melanoma spot will be much less clear and uneven than that of a healthy mole.